rhysd/kiro-editor/README.md

 instance with zero capacity is guaranteed not to allocate heap memory.
 So the memory overhead here is 24 bytes of `Vec<usize>` instance itself (pointer, capacity as `usize` and length as `usize`) only.

-In the second case `"Rust良い🐶"`, there are some non-ASCII characters so `self.indices` caches byte indices of each bytes.
-Thanks to this cache, each character can be accessed in O(1) and its text length can be obtained in O(1) as `self.indices.len()`. `Row` also contains a rendered text and updates it when internal text buffer is updated by `Editor`.
-So `self.indices` cache is also updated at the same timing.
+In the second case `"Rust🦀良い"`, there are some non-ASCII characters so `self.indices` caches byte indices of each characters.
+Thanks to this cache, each character can be accessed in O(1) and its text length can be obtained in O(1) as `self.indices.len()`. `Row` also contains a rendered text and updates it when internal text buffer is updated by `TextBuffer`.
+So `self.indices` cache is also updated at the same timing efficiently.

-Though keeping byte indices in `Vec<usize>` is quite memory inefficient, the indices are only required when text contains non-ASCII characters.
+Though keeping byte indices in `Vec<usize>` is quite memory inefficient, the indices are only required when the line text contains non-ASCII characters.
 In terms of programming code editor, it is relatively rare case, I believe.

 ### TODO